Non-Binary Actor Liv Hewson Says They Can't Submit to Emmy - ExBulletin

 Non-Binary Actor Liv Hewson Says They Can’t Submit to Emmy

-yellow jackets actor Liv Hewsonopted out of the Emmy race this year.
+yellow jackets Actor Liv Hewson has opted out of the Emmy race this year.
 The non-binary star, who plays Vanessa Van Palmer on the show, said it wouldn’t make sense for them to submit to gendered actor categories.

 It would be inaccurate for me to introduce myself as an actress.
 It makes no sense to me to be lumped in with the boys, theysaid.
 I cannot submit to this because there is no place for me.
 Although Hewson won’t submit in the acting categories, they’re still committed to campaigning for the show and supporting their co-stars this season.